Measles Information

 Hormonal Treatments

-Prescription vaginal estrogen or steroid hormones (such as DHEA) in the form of a tablet, cream, suppository or vaginal ring are safe for most people to use and can help alleviate symptoms of GSM.
-However, many people with breast cancer are advised against using, or prefer not to use, hormone treatments because additional estrogen in their body could increase the risk of breast cancer recurring.
+However, many people diagnosed with breast cancer are advised against using, or prefer not to use, hormone treatments.
+This is because additional estrogen in their body could increase the risk of breast cancer recurring.
+Dr. Mills says that some hormonal treatments for vaginal dryness are considered safe for people with breast cancer or in remission.

 *Scientists do not always collect information from participants about gender identity.
-To avoid misrepresenting the results of this research, we use the same terminology as the study authors.
+To avoid misrepresenting the results of this research, Northwestern Medicine uses the same terminology as the study authors.

 Learn More About Northwestern Memorial Foundation